spacecatninja/craft-imager-x-rounded-corners/README.md

 ---
 The plugin is released under the MIT license.
 It requires Imager X, which is a commercial plugin [available in the Craft plugin store](https://plugins.craftcms.com/imager-x).
-If you need help, or found a bug, please post
+If you need help, or found a bug, please post an issue in this repo, or in Imager X' repo.